Shima, Mie: Climate

-Shima has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Shima has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Shima is 16.6 °C. The average annual rainfall is 1965 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 6.8 °C.

 Demographics

 Per Japanese census data, the population of Shima has decreased rapidly over the past 20 years.

 History

 All of Shima was within the borders of ancient Shima Province.
 With the creation of the modern municipalities system on April 1, 1889, the town of Waga and villages of Katada, Fuseda, Koshiga, and Goza were established.
-The town of Shima was established on December 1, 1954 by ten merger of these municipalities.
+The town of Shima was established on December 1, 1954 by the merger of these municipalities.
 Shima was raised to city status on October 1, 2004, from the merger of the former town of Shima with the towns of Ago, Daiō, Hamajima and Isobe (all from Shima District).
 Recently there has been anger from its famous divers aimed at its sexist new tourist mascot.